christophebe/cocoons/cocoons-site/src/features.md

 ##Project status & goals

 Cocoons.io is a quite new project.
-Don't use it in production for the moment !  but you are welcome to contribute to it :-)
+Don't use it in production for the moment !  but you are welcome to contribute :-)

 The main goal is to build a tools that can help you to create a new site quickly.